Task list and task board

 To change more than one task at once, just tick the relevant tasks – an additional options bar will appear.

 You can see all Done tasks in the Detailed work report, of course.
 Even so, if you need to get a quick overview, you can also filter out Done tasks right there in the task list.
-Just click on the additional filters button (with three dots) and select the relevant filter.
+Just click on the Filter button and select the relevant filter.

 The task board enables you to manage your tasks in a pipeline-ish view.
 You have a visual overview of all the tasks of a project, or tasks sorted by companies or users, etc. in distinct columns (and rows).